Yiwei Xu, Ph.D.

 Machine Learning

-e.g., Large-scale content analysis scaled up by supervised machine learning
+e.g., Large-scale content analysis with supervised machine learning

 Big Data Analytics

-e.g., Online longitudinal big data analysis (Google Trends) ; Text as data (Large scale news transcription extraction and analysis)
+e.g., Online longitudinal observational data (Google Trends) ; Text as data (Large scale news transcription extraction and analysis)

 Advanced Statistical Methods